cybercongress/cybercongress/blog/drafts/sprint-20-report/sprint-20-report.md

 >
 > 6) Every new version of Parity not supported by Parity UI
 >
-> 7) Code base is so complicated.
-It's more easy to write from scratch.
+> 7) Codebase is so complicated.
+It's more easy to write many things from scratch.
 >
-> 8) Where is no good tests.
-The remaining just for record.
+> 8) Where is no good tests for all we need.
 >
 > 9) Where is no browser logic.
 It was clearly view when I attach base navigation to IPFS: no load screen, no opening file processes as pdf, video, mp3 and obvious "next", "previous", "refresh" buttons.
 Parity UI haven't this features and they don't think about them.
 >